Bone Broth Rice

 Recipe features

-• Using bone broth to cook rice adds a big boost of flavor and protein to an otherwise ordinary side dish.
+• Using bone broth (like my instant pot bone broth) to cook rice adds a big boost of flavor and protein to an otherwise ordinary side dish.

 • The rice tastes best when it’s made with homemade bone broth, but storebought is a simple and convenient option too.